kevincox/appengine-sequential-ids/README.md

 master) before hitting contention problems.
 I then turned the chunk size up to 10 and got about 25qps.
 This is still quite low as many request required a fetch to the master.
 When I turned the chunk size to 100 I got up to 100qps without any signs of contention.
-I would expect this trent to continue for higher chunk values.
+I would expect this trend to continue for higher chunk values.
 The benchmark used is contained in `test_scale.py`.